lynnfaraday/aresmush.com/_root/fs3/third_edition.md

 # Dice Mechanics

+Your skill and aptitude rating determine how many dice you roll.
+You can **default** to an Aptitude when you don't have a rating in an appropriate ability **as long as** your character would reasonably have a shot at it.
+You can't do brain surgery without training, but you could default to your Athletic aptitude to run a footrace.

 FS3 uses 10 sided dice, rolled against a target number of 8.

 Number of Dice to Roll:  **twice** the skill rating, plus a modifier for the related aptitude.